Frequently Asked Questions

 Should games be postponed, they will be rescheduled by the league coordinators based upon field availability either on a weeknight or Saturday/Sunday afternoon.
 In recognition of other family commitments in the spring, coordinators will make every effort to schedule make-ups prior to the last regularly scheduled games.

 Each fall season, WASA creates new teams for each league.
 Only a small number of players (2 – 4) are carried over from the previous spring season’s team.
+This small number of carried over players includes the coach's and assistant coach's children.
 Teams are kept together going from the fall season to the spring season.